 “Plug and play” is referred to the USB ports on your Dell Printer.
-This device is one of the specifications that allow a user connect a hardware component in a printer without any requirement for device configuration.
+This device is one of the specifications that allow a user to connect a hardware component in a printer without any requirement for device configuration.
 If you are getting a ‘plug and play’ error with your Dell Printer, you can try fixing the problem by following the instructions provided below.

 Steps to Fix Plug and Play Error with Dell Printer:

 Plug and play error usually occurs when you have not installed your Dell Printer correctly on your device.
 Make sure that you have installed the printer correctly on your machine.

 - To successfully install the Dell Pinter on your computer, start by disconnecting and reconnecting any cables connected to your printer and computer.
 Any loose connection can also cause such sort of errors in your printer.

 - Next, you will need to uninstall and reinstall the latest printer drivers and software.

 - Switch on your printer and make sure that your printer is connected to your computer via USB cable, wired or wirelessly.